Money For The Rest of Us

 David Stein

-David Stein is the founder of Money For the Rest of Us.
-Since 2014, he has produced and hosted the Money For the Rest of Us investing podcast.
-The podcast reaches tens of thousands of listeners per episode and has been nominated for seven Plutus Awards and won one.
+David Stein is the founder of Money for the Rest of Us.
+Since 2014, he has produced and hosted the Money for the Rest of Us investing podcast.
+The podcast reaches tens of thousands of listeners per episode and has been nominated for ten Plutus Awards and won one.
 David also leads Money for the Rest of Us Plus, a premium investment education platform that provides professional-grade portfolio tools and training to over 1,000 individual investors.
 He is the author of Money for the Rest of Us: 10 Questions to Master Successful Investing, which was published by McGraw-Hill.
 Previously, David spent over a decade as an institutional investment advisor and portfolio manager.
 He was a managing partner at FEG Investment Advisors, a $15 billion investment advisory firm.
 At FEG, David served as Chief Investment Strategist and Chief Portfolio Strategist.

 Become a Better Investor With Our Investing Checklist